Volkswagen Touran review - Engines, performance and drive

 Used car tests

-If you're going to be using the Touran to transport lots of people or luggage, then one of the diesels is a better choice.
+If you're going to be using the Touran to transport lots of people or luggage, then seeking out a lightly used diesel could be a better choice.
 Our pick is the 1.6 TDI, which matches the 1.0 TSI by making 113bhp, but has more torque.
-It has a six-speed manual as standard, or there's an optional seven-speed DSG, and it’s available in S, SE and SE Family trims, with the latter being our pick.
+It came with a six-speed manual as standard, or an optional seven-speed DSG, and was available in S, SE and SE Family trims, with the latter being our pick.

-The 2.0 TDI used to come in 150 and 190 guises, but now there's just the lower 148bhp version offered.
-That's no bad thing, because this engine is a great workhore that's found in a wide variety of other VW Group models.
-Like the 1.6 TDI, it comes with a six-speed manual as standard and a seven-speed DSG is offered as an option.
+The 2.0 TDI used to come in 150 and 190 guises and the 148bhp version was a great workhorse that's found in a wide variety of other VW Group models.
+Like the 1.6 TDI, it came with a six-speed manual as standard and a seven-speed DSG was offered as an option.